 Discover the wetlands, grasslands and forest that make the Columbia Valley an amazing place for birds!
-June is prime time for birds with over 180 species breeding in the area and an incredible medley of song.
-Join local naturalist and avid birder Cam Gillies for a birding excursion to experience some of this local wonder.
+Join local naturalist and avid birder Cam Gillies for an excursion to experience some of this local wonder.

 Cam Gillies grew up in Invermere enjoying the birds and mountains of British Columbia.
 As a keen birder, photographer and co-owner of Eagle-Eye Tours, he is excited to share his passion with others.
 He earned a PhD at the University of Alberta and has participated in numerous research projects, from catching endangered Leopard Frogs to snow tracking Wolverines.
 He has traveled and birded his way through Jamaica, Guatemala, Mexico, Costa Rica, Peru, Bolivia, and Chile.
 Cam lives in Windermere with his wife and three kids.
 Cam serves on the Wildsight Invermere Branch Board of Directors.